RocketChat/hubot-rocketchat/README.md

 Q:   The architecture of hubot-rocketchat looks interesting, can you tell me more about it?

 A:  Sure, it is based on hubot-meteorchat.  hubot-meteorchat is the hubot integration project for Meteor based chats and real-time messaging systems.
-Its driver based architecture simplifies creation and cusotmization of adapter for new systems.
+Its driver based architecture simplifies creation and customization of adapter for new systems.
 For example, the hubot-rocketchat integration is just hubot-meteorchat + Rocket.Chat driver.

 Learn more about hubot-meteorchat and other available drivers [at this link](https://github.com/Sing-Li/hubot-meteorchat).